uptake/fRanz/CONTRIBUTING.md

 > when done, make sure to call `docker-compose down` to shutdown any running docker instances

 ### Creating Releases
+> Currently the best practice known is under `make check`
 > When we figure this out we will document it!

 ## Package Versioning <a name="version"></a>